RubinoD1/JS-Random-Quiz/README.md

 - make either a common button class and a event listener that takes in that input
 - or, make an eveent listener for all 4 buttons seperatly.

-5. Add user feedback when selecting an answer
-- Change the HTML on the question to either: correct, or incorrect.

-6. Style the HTML
+5. Style the HTML
+- start button hover cursor change, replay button also.
+- Button hover color change (start, answer, and replay buttons).
 - CSS: get rid of style repeats by making shared classes.
+- Add media breakpoints for screen sizes

-7. Make the README
+6. Make the README
 - index working
 - screenshots added
 - live page link added
 - check spelling, grammar

-8. Fisher Yates shuffle js code comments clean up.
+7. Fisher Yates shuffle js code comments clean up.
 - Double check comments throughout the repo -- cleanup / check for spelling mistakes

-9. Add a favicon?
+8. Add a favicon?